Family Resource Center – Boys and Girls Club of Lawrence

 Family Resource Center

-Resources like health insurance, food assistance, child care and more — available to you in and around Lawrence
+Resources like health insurance, food assistance, child care and more — available to you in and around Lawrence.

 HEALTH INSURANCE

-Get Covered Kansas – a helpful guide to getting coverage through the federal Health Insurance Marketplace.
+Get Covered Kansas is a helpful guide to getting coverage through the federal Health Insurance Marketplace.
 Use the “Find a Navigator” tool to find Health Navigators.
 These are people and organizations who have the skill sets and knowledge necessary to help individuals get signed up for health insurance.

 The closest Health Navigators to Lawrence can be found at these locations in Olathe and Topeka:

-KanCare – KanCare offers health insurance coverage for children, pregnant women, families with children, elderly, and adults and children with disabilities in the state of Kansas.
+KanCare offers health insurance coverage for children, pregnant women, families with children, elderly, and adults and children with disabilities in the state of Kansas.
+This website can be used to apply to Medicaid, and includes information about eligibility and health plans.

 CHILD CARE ASSISTANCE